 Poison dart frogs have bright-colored bodies and are known for their toxicity.
 While some have high toxicity, others have low or even no noticeable toxicity.
 The toxicity comes from the diet of the dart frog that consists of insects like ants and termites.
 In captivity, poison dart frogs are fed a diet that doesn’t cause the frog’s skin to be toxic.
 So, they can be kept safely as pets.

 A majority of the poison dart frog species are small, with sizes from 0.59 inches (1.5 centimeters) to some larger species that can measure up to 2.4 inches (6 centimeters).
 They’re pretty tiny animals, even smaller than some insects that crested geckos feed on.
 A poison dart frog has an average weight of 1 oz.
 (28 grams).

 Poison dart frogs lay eggs in moist places.
 The tadpoles go through a process (metamorphose) like other species of frogs.

 The natural habitat of crested geckos

-Crested geckos live in the rainforests of New Caledonia in an environment that has a cold and dry season and a wet and hot season.
-Crested geckos are arboreal and will spend time on trees and plants but also on the ground.
+Crested geckos live in the rainforests of New Caledonia in an environment with a cold and dry season and a wet and hot season.
+Crested geckos are arboreal and will spend time on trees, plants, and the ground.

 The natural habitat of poison dart frogs